Anthony Joshua vs. Joseph Parker: Main Event

-Post fight
+Aftermath

 After the fight, Joshua explained his game plan for the fight, "My strategy in there was kind of stick behind the jab.
 It’s one of the most important weapons.
 The old saying is the right hand could take you around the block, but a good jab will take you around the world.
 And that secured another championship belt.
 So I stuck behind the jab and I made sure anything that was coming back, I was switched on, I was focused and 12 rounds, baby!
 I thought it was hard, right?"

 Parker was humble in defeat and stated he would back stronger, "Today I got beaten by a better champion, bigger man.
 A lot to work on.
 It was a good experience being here.
 Thank you all for the opportunity to fight in this big stadium.
 We’re gonna go back, train hard, plan again and come back stronger.
 No regrets, you know, take it on the chin. … So we’ll be back again."
 When asked what he would do different, Parker replied, "Work harder.
 Come back stronger, more punches.
 But I would love to have another go.
 Just back to the drawing board."

 During the post fight press conference, Parker's team stated the referee did not speak English, whereas Joshua and his promoter Hearn disagreed and said he spoke English fluently.